GitHub Copilot works alongside you directly in your editor, suggesting whole lines or entire functions for you.

 1 mention

-Based on user reviews and social mentions, the most common pain points are: API costs, token cost, right now.
+Based on user reviews and social mentions, the most common pain points are: token cost, API costs, token usage, right now.